Pacific island countries to hold second summit next week with Biden | Law-Order

 Pacific island countries to hold second summit next week with Biden

-"Currently our senior officials are in negotiations with Washington over the outcomes that we would like to see when we meet with President Biden next week," he said.
-"I'm very hopeful that those outcomes will translate into concrete actions moving forward, because right now, there's a lot of issues and challenges confronting our Pacific region.
+Pacific island countries will meet with U.S. President Joe Biden next week for a second summit with the United States, Secretary-General of the Pacific Islands Forum Henry Puna and a senior State Department official said on Monday.

-Pacific island countries will meet next week with U.S. President Joe Biden for a second summit with his country, the secretary-general of the Pacific Islands Forum Henry Puna said on Monday.
+Pacific island countries will meet with U.S. President Joe Biden next week for a second summit with the United States, Secretary-General of the Pacific Islands Forum Henry Puna and a senior State Department official said on Monday.
 Puna made the announcement at an event in New York hosted by the Carnegie Endowment for International Peace.

-The White House did not immediately respond to a request for comment on the timing of the summit, which U.S. officials have previously said would be held in September.
+Richard Verma, U.S. Deputy Secretary of State for Management and Resources confirmed at the same event that the summit would be held next week, but did not give a specific date.
+U.S. officials had previously said Biden would host the leaders in September.
 "It's something that we're very much looking forward to as a region, engaging with the U.S. at the highest levels," Puna said.
-"Currently our senior officials are in negotiations with Washington over the outcomes that we would like to see when we meet with President Biden next week," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)